cdk-team/CDK/README.md

 If you have an exploit that can upload a file, then you can upload CDK binary directly.

-If you have an RCE exploit, but the target container has no `curl` or `wget`, you can use the following method to deliver CDK:
+If you have a RCE exploit, but the target container has no `curl` or `wget`, you can use the following method to deliver CDK:

 1. First, host CDK binary on your host with public IP.
 ```